Digital and Technology Solutions Professional Degree Apprenticeship

 The programme is based on the Level 6 Digital and Technology Solutions Professional apprenticeship standard which provides apprentices with a core set of skills whilst also offering the opportunity for them to focus on one of six specialisms, enabling tailored learning to suit specific business needs.

 This standard is allocated a Funding Band of £25,000 by the Education and Skills Funding Agency.
+Please contact us directly for the price of this apprenticeship.

 Download our Digital and Technology Solutions Professional Degree Apprenticeship guide.